Into the Mist

 In the kitchen she parked it on the round, scarred table across the room from the white enamel sink and an ancient-looking stove, and got out the bug killer.

 But she was no fool.
-Strapped to her jeans was a pocketknife she had grabbed when she dug out her sleeping bag, and she had a large stick she’d picked up outside, too.
+Strapped to her jeans was a pocketknife she had grabbed when she dug out her sleeping bag and she had a large stick she’d picked up outside.
 She hadn’t had it in her to do more than a quick walk-through of the rest of the house and these measures would have to suffice.
 And it didn’t appear to matter.
 Inexplicably, she felt safe.
 And at home, crazy as it seemed.

-She placed the candelabra on a low marble-topped table between the chairs and a smallish, faded gold wood-framed sofa against the wall of the inner parlor, and then walked back outside before it got too dark, leaving the doors wide open to air the place out.
+She placed the candelabra on a low marble-topped table between the chairs and a smallish, faded gold sofa against the wall of the inner parlor, and then went outside before it got too dark, leaving the doors wide open to air the place out.

-She gathered some twigs and sticks and thicker branches to go with the logs and carried them by armfuls into her inner sanctuary, as she was beginning to think of the little room, until the wire basket by the hearth was full and more was stacked on the floor behind it.
+She gathered some twigs and sticks and thicker branches to go with the logs and carried them by the armful into her inner sanctuary, as she was beginning to think of the little room, until the wire basket by the hearth was overflowing and more was stacked on the floor beside it.

 With hands that trembled faintly, she went to work on the wine.